corda/corda-logic-app-adapter/readme.md

  1. _Grey_; External Components that are not to be delivered by R3.
  2. _Blue_; Key Components that are to be delivered by R3.
 Likely to be delivered in a single deployment unit but structured as different modules internally.
  3. _Red_; External components that are assumed to be deployed independent of any of the connector components.
- 4. _Green_; External components that are necessary to serialise and deserialise RPC messages in the format dictated by Corda.
+ 4. _Green_; External components that are necessary to serialise and deserialise flow invocation messages in the format dictated by Corda.

 Components
 ----------